Sanjay-George/db-version-controller/README.md

 ## 🎨 High level Design
 ![db-version-control](https://user-images.githubusercontent.com/10389062/204053829-d98d994b-b775-4c90-ac3b-472ab338b522.png)

 ### Components
-1. **App:** This will be responsible for converting encrypted / encoded database files to text files containing DDL / DML statements and vice-versa.
+1. **App:** This will be the main client application for version control (kind of like GitHub Desktop).
+It will be responsible for converting the encoded database files to text files containing DDL & DML statements and vice-versa.
 Human readable text files will be essential for version control.
-The app will also serve as a UI to resolve merge conflicts (similar to kdiff).
+The app will also serve as a tool to resolve merge conflicts (similar to [kdiff3](https://kdiff3.sourceforge.net/)).
-2. **DB Server:** MongoDB / MySQL / any other DB.
+2. **DB Server:** An image of the database that is used by the develoepers (eg: MySQL, MongoDB, etc.)
-3. **DB data folder:** The path on disk where the DB stores its files and data.
+3. **DB data folder:** The folder on local disk where the DB stores its data files.
 This depends on the database and OS used.
+These files are usually encoded in certain formats.
-4. **Sync files:** Folder containing human readable `.sql` or other type of files.
+4. **Version Control folder:** Folder containing human-readable `.sql` files (or different extensions for other DBs).
 This will be created by the application and is the folder that needs to be version controlled with Git.
+These contain all DDL and DML statements required to recreate the database on any machine or environment

 ### Basic flow
 Consider Bobby 🧔 and Alessandra-Maria-Chekhova 👧 are developers trying to share their local data with each other.
 They use MySQL.

-* Bobby creates a few tables, defining the schema, and adds basic data.
-He runs the `App` by pointing to the `DB data folder`, let's assume `/var/lib/mysql`.
+* Bobby 🧔 creates a few tables, defining the schema, and adds basic data.
+* He runs the `App` by [mounting](https://docs.docker.com/storage/bind-mounts/) `DB data folder`, and the `Version Control folder`.
+Let's assume `/var/lib/mysql/` is the `DB data folder` and `Version Control folder` is inside the folder of the developer's application `/path-to-your-cool-app/db/`.
-* The `App` creates human-readable `.sql` files.
+* The `App` creates human-readable `.sql` files in `Version Control folder`.
 One folder per database, and one file per table.
-* The folder created by the `App` is version controlled by Bobby (using `git init` command) and pushed to a **private** repo.
+* The `Version Control folder` is version-controlled by Bobby 🧔 (using Git) and pushed to a **private** repo.
-* The folder is pulled by Alessandra-Maria-Chekhova from the repo and is run through the `App`.
+* The folder is pulled by Alessandra-Maria-C 👧 from the repo and is mounted onto the `App`.
-* The `App` generates the `.ibd` and `.frm` files required for MySQL, which Alessandra-Maria-Chekhova copies to `var/lib/mysql`
+* The `App` generates the `.ibd` and `.frm` files required for MySQL to the `DB data folder` on her machine, which could be at `var/lib/mysql/`. (this has to be mounted as well).
-* Alessandra-Maria-Chekhova now has the exact same copy of Bobby's database.
+* Alessandra-why-did-i-choose-a-long-name👧 now has the exact same copy of Bobby's 🧔 database.

-### Merge conflicts
-Assume Bobby changed some data and wants to merge into master.

-* Bobby pulls the latest master
-* He runs the `App` and points to the folder containing `sync files`.
-* The `App` shows conflicts between the changes on his machine at `/var/lib/mysql` and the master branch.
-* Bobby chooses how to resolve the conflict using the UI of the `App`.
-* Once resolved, he chooses to save the changes, which will modify the text files at the `Sync folder`.
-* Git will now detect changes in the files corresponding to the tables that Bobby modified, and these changes can be commited and merged to master (create a PR first, ofc).
+At any point, the `App` will have mounted 2 folders, `Version Control folder` and `DB data folder`.
+The former will contain incoming changes and the latter will have the local changes.

+Merging changes, conflict resolution, decoding and encoding data are all handled by the `App`.

+That's the idea.
+Do let me know if you foresee some flaws...